Gutfeld!: Background and history

-In the event of breaking news, Gutfeld! is replaced with an additional hour of Fox News @ Night, as was the case upon the beginning of Russia's invasion of Ukraine on February 23, 2022.
+In the event of breaking news, Gutfeld! is preempted by an additional hour of Fox News @ Night, as was the case upon the beginning of Russia's invasion of Ukraine on February 23, 2022.
 As the extended Ukraine coverage continued for several weeks, rumors surfaced that the show might have been permanently cancelled.
 However, the show returned on Monday, March 14.